UAE not taking sides in Ukraine conflict, senior official says - NewsBreak

 UAE not taking sides in Ukraine conflict, senior official says

-Feb 27 (Reuters) - The United Arab Emirates wants to encourage a political solution in the Ukraine conflict and taking sides would only encourage violence, a senior UAE official said on Sunday.
+(Reuters) -The United Arab Emirates wants to encourage a political solution in the Ukraine conflict and taking sides would only encourage violence, a senior UAE official said on Sunday.

 The UAE “believes that taking sides would only lead to more violence”, said Gargash, diplomatic adviser to the UAE president.